 Fiercely protect unity, but not to the point of becoming exclusive.
 My arms are open for all to come.
 Fiercely protect humility, for it is what enables you to fulfill your destiny.

 Just do your part.
 Listen and obey.
-You will feel the darkness around you, but it is not allowed to touch you or your family.
+You will sense the darkness around you, but it is not allowed to touch you or your family.
 I am big enough to care for those who are participating in this with you.
 Each carry their part.
 Let me help them to complete that.

 I love you.
 I’ve got you.
 Be at peace today and just be.